igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 Thanks to `@withease/redux` you can do it partially and in any order.
 Here are few examples of the Saga code ported to Effector.

 :::tip
-These examples show the ported code, but the use of redux actions and states is left as is, since other sagas (and any middlewares in general) may depend on them.
+These examples show the ported code, but the use of Redux actions and states is left as is, since other sagas (and any middlewares in general) may depend on them.

 See the "Migrating Existing Functions" part of this guide for how to migrate from dispatchers and selectors to events and stores completely.
 :::